rgc99/irrigation_unlimited/README.md

 2021-08-03 12:12:47 INFO (MainThread) [homeassistant.setup] Setup of domain irrigation_unlimited took n.n seconds
 ```

 The above shows that Irrigation Unlimited loaded successfully.
 Note: The lines will most likely not be together so do a search.
 If it failed then use the minimal configuration shown _[here](#minimal-configuration)_.
-This is a good starting point to get aquainted with this integration.
+This is a good starting point to get acquainted with this integration.

 ### Logging